Chatanga/HaskellCodinGamePlayer/README.md

 	- vector

 That a pretty decent set of package to code a great bot I think.
-Of course, other packages could be added if wanted ('linear' would be a great addition for some contests).
+Of course, other packages could be added if wanted ([linear](https://hackage.haskell.org/package/linear/) would be a great addition for some contests).